edgett/PalmHill.BlazorChat/README.md

 - **Real-Time Chat**: Engage in real-time conversations with the help of SignalR, which ensures instant message delivery.

+- **Retrieval Augmented Generation for Uploaded Docs**: This feature allows users to chat about content within uploaded documents.
+By leveraging retrieval augmented generation, the chatbot can reference and incorporate specific information from these documents in its responses, providing a more personalized and context-aware interaction.
+Early version.

 - **Markdown Support**: The [`ModelMarkdown.razor`](PalmHill.BlazorChat/Client/Components/ModelMarkdown.razor#L1-L53) component allows for markdown formatting in chat messages, enhancing readability and user experience.

 - **Chat Settings**: Customize your chat experience with adjustable settings such as temperature, max length, top P, frequency penalty, and presence penalty, all managed by the [`ChatSettings.razor`](PalmHill.BlazorChat/Client/Components/ChatSettings.razor#L1-L37) component.